 Both written and in-person notification shall be provided, at which time student will be furnished with all relevant reasons for the probationary status, details of any corrective actions expected, and the written procedural steps necessary to obtain a formal review of the probation or dismissal determination.
 Appeals:

-Students wishing to appeal dismissal, suspension, or probation for not meeting the requirements for satisfactory academic progression may request a meeting with the dean of student support or designee.
+Students wishing to appeal dismissal, suspension, or probation for not meeting the requirements for satisfactory academic progression may request a meeting with the director of education or designee.
 Such request must be in writing and must be received by the school within 3 business days of the student's receipt of notification of the decision to dismiss, suspend, or placed on probationary status.
 Failure to file a written request within the specified time will constitute a waiver of the right for an appeal.
-The appeal shall be reviewed by the academic review committee (ARC) which is comprised of the Director of Nursing Education, Dean for Student Support and a faculty member.
+The appeal shall be reviewed by the academic review committee (ARC) which is comprised of the Director of Nursing Education.
+Dean for Student Support and a

+Nursing Education, Dean for Student Support and a faculty member.
 The ARC shall review the student's academic record, information offered by the Director of Nursing Education regarding the grounds for dismissal, any response by the student and additional information which the ARC may request.
 The decision made by the ARP is final.